kubernetes-sigs/gateway-api/docs-src/spec.md

 <p>Listeners associated with this Gateway.
 Listeners define
 logical endpoints that are bound on this Gateway&rsquo;s addresses.
 At least one Listener MUST be specified.</p>
-<p>Each Listener in this array must have a unique Port field,
-however a GatewayClass may collapse compatible Listener definitions into a single implementation-defined acceptor configuration even if their Port fields would otherwise conflict.</p>
+<p>An implementation MAY group Listeners by Port and then collapse each
+group of Listeners into a single Listener if the implementation determines that the Listeners in the group are &ldquo;compatible&rdquo;.
+An implementation MAY also group together and collapse compatible Listeners belonging to different Gateways.</p>
+<p>For example, an implementation might consider Listeners to be
-<p>Listeners are compatible if all of the following conditions are true:</p>
+compatible with each other if all of the following conditions are met:</p>
 <ol>
-<li>all their Protocol fields are &ldquo;HTTP&rdquo;, or all their Protocol fields are &ldquo;HTTPS&rdquo; or TLS&rdquo;</li>
-<li>their Hostname fields are specified with a match type other than &ldquo;Any&rdquo;</li>
-<li>their Hostname fields are not an exact match for any other Listener</li>
+<li><p>Either each Listener within the group specifies the &ldquo;HTTP&rdquo;
+Protocol or each Listener within the group specifies either the &ldquo;HTTPS&rdquo; or &ldquo;TLS&rdquo; Protocol.</p></li>
+<li><p>Each Listener within the group specifies a Hostname that is unique
+within the group.</p></li>
+<li><p>As a special case, one Listener within a group may omit Hostname,
+in which case this Listener matches when no other Listener matches.</p></li>
 </ol>
-<p>As a special case, each group of compatible listeners
-may contain exactly one Listener with a match type of &ldquo;Any&rdquo;.</p>
-<p>If the GatewayClass collapses compatible Listeners, the
+<p>If the implementation does collapse compatible Listeners, the
 hostname provided in the incoming client request MUST be matched to a Listener to find the correct set of Routes.
 The incoming hostname MUST be matched using the Hostname